jesselemos/OrderManagement/README.md

 # Order Management API
 This application is designed to run on a Docker environment over a HTTPS connection using a self-signed certificate.
-To create the self-signed certificate please follow the steps below:
+To create the self-signed SSL certificate please follow the steps below:

 ## Generating the local Self-Signed SSL Certificate
 To be able to run the application over HTTPS you must create a self-signed